sai3010/let-s-chat/README.md

 - `gunicorn --worker-class eventlet app:app`

 * Fire up your browser and navigate to `http://localhost:8000`.
-* Open another browser window , try to enter the same room as different user and you will be chat.
+* Open another browser window , try to enter the same room as different user and you will be able to chat with anyone who joins the room.